-Judicial Review refers to the power of the judiciary to review and determine the validity of a law or an order.
+Judicial Review refers to the power of the Judiciary to Review and determine the validity of a Law or an Order.
 This is an important topic in the UPSC syllabus because it is often seen in the news.
 There are many examples of judicial review.
-You will read some judicial review examples and more about this concept in this article.
+This article shares more details on the concept of Judicial Review and examples related to it.

 Judicial review is defined as the doctrine under which executive and legislative actions are reviewed by the judiciary.
 Even though we have in India the principle of separation of powers of the three arms of the State, namely, the executive, the legislative and the judiciary, the judiciary is vested with the power of review over actions of the other two arms.